 - Celebrate the creative accomplishments of participating youth through a culminating performance event.

-Youth at the sites with participate in parallel themes through site-specific art projects that focus on the expression of cultural identities and creation of dialogue with the people and places in the Phillips neighborhood.
+Youth at the sites participate in parallel themes through site-specific art projects that focus on the expression of cultural identities and creation of dialogue with the people and places in the Phillips neighborhood.
 The artists will conduct workshop sessions for three hours per week during a 24-week period.
-During this period, youth involved will study the history of the neighborhood’s physical and social landscape and the people who have lived there, led by local historians, naturalists, community members and teaching artists.
+During this period, youth involved will study the history of the neighborhood's physical and social landscape and the people who have lived there, led by local historians, naturalists, community members and teaching artists.
 Youth participants will also observe and collect stories from the present day communities, families and individuals living in Phillips.
 They will use the stories to explore the cultural and physical landscape, history, and sense of place in their neighborhood.
 They will express the history of the place through the mediums of hand puppetry, photography, video, shadow puppetry, masks, music and spoken word poetry.
-All sites will share the artistic processes and products of their projects through inter-site field trips and a culminating public event called the Phillips Community Youth Story Swap.
+All sites will share the artistic processes and products of their projects through inter-site field trips and culminating public events.

 This work is supported by: